I last featured Leptospermum lanigerum. In this article I will be featuring the Leptospermum turbinatum.

 Growing Leptospermum Turbinatum

 This variety prefers positions with full sun but will tolerate partial shade.
 Due to the area it is endemic to, the turbinatum is actually quite frost tolerant which makes it also good for cooler climates.

 Leptospermum turbinatum will also handle a healthy prune after the flowering season, which is spring.
 However it may be best to light prune it in summer and then prune in more vigorously in early Autumn if you live in an area that experiences hot summers.

-Here's our review on the Best Electric Pole Saws for 2021.
+Here's our review on the best electric pole saws in Australia for 2023.